nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   #### [code] options

   `caption` a caption for the code.
-Supports Markdown formatting
+Supports Markdown formatting.

-  `language` the language of the nested code
+  `language` the language of the nested code.

-  `numbered` draws line numbers when enebled
+  `numbered` draws line numbers when enebled.

 ### Special characters